evoila/osb-backup-agent/README.md

 Supported cloud storages: **S3**, **SWIFT**

 ## Installation ##
-* Download this repository
-* Locate it in your go path under `github.com/evoila/osb-backup-agent`
+As Go Module:
+* Download Go Module via `GO111MODULE=on go get github.com/evoila/osb-backup-agent` or download the repository and place them accordingly on your GOPATH
-* Get its dependencies via `glide update`
+* Get its dependencies via the Go modules functions
 * Run `go build`
+* Set environment variables as necessary
+* Execute the created binary

 ## Configuration ##
 The agent uses environment variables to configurate its parameters.